 You may take the same train but later in the afternoon or even in the evening, spending the whole day in the Hakone area (it’s perfectly ok to do the Hakone circle trip from the previous day on this day, before taking an evening train to Tokyo).
 Or you may consider taking a bus to Kawaguchiko, visiting the splendid Chureito Pagoda on this day, before continuing by train from Kawaguchiko to Tokyo.

 If you got a 7-day JR Railpass, it will not be valid on this day anymore.
 That’s perfectly fine, as the trains from Hakone-Yumoto to Shinjuku, as well as from Kawagukicho to Shinjuku are not JR trains anyway.
 Get the train tickets in Hakone-Yumoto Station at Odakyu Sightseeing Services Center or in Kawaguchiko station from the general ticket office.

 However, if you have a 14-day JR Railpass, you might still benefit from it – take the Hakone-Tozan train (still covered by Hakone Freepass today) to Odawara and change there for Shinkansen service to Tokyo.

 Days 9 and 10 – exploring Tokyo, the final destination of our 10 day Japan itinerary.

 Tokyo is huge.
-We recommend using Tokyo’s efficient subway services for traveling between various neighborhoods and then exploring them on feet.
+We recommend using Tokyo’s efficient subway services for travelling between various neighbourhoods and then exploring them on foot.